-Make sure that you stay up-to-date on everything happening around your neighbourhood.
-Talk with your neighbours and post notifications on your social media accounts to get the word out.
+Make sure that you stay up-to-date on everything happening around your neighborhood.
+Talk with your neighbors and post notifications on your social media accounts to get the word out.

 It’s a good idea to have secure deadbolt entry door locks on all of your doors, except for the entryways you keep open.
 If someone does manage to break and enter, they will have a much harder time getting in if they are forced to use force.

 17. Frequently update your Passcode